agx/phosh/README.md

     ../phoc/_build/run -E _build/run -C ./data/phoc.ini

 This will make sure the needed gsettings schema is found.
+Note that there's no need to install any files outside the source tree.

 The result should look something like this:

 ![phosh](screenshots/phosh.png)